ClimateImpactLab/energy-code-release-2020/README.md

 * From this raw data, we construct a country-year-product level panel dataset (where product is either electricity or other_energy).
 * Due to data quality concerns, we incorporate information on data consistency and quality from the IEAs documentation into this dataset.
     * Details of this can be found in Appendix Section A.5, and in the [0_make_dataset/coded_issues](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/tree/master/0_make_dataset/coded_issues) folder of this repo.
-    * This allows us to determine which data should be dropped, and to contruct a set of fixed effects, and FGLS weights to help deal with data quality concerns.
+    * This allows us to determine which data should be dropped, to contruct a set of fixed effects and FGLS weights to help deal with data quality concerns, and assemble climate data that reflects the geographic and temporal definitions used to report energy consumption data.

 #### Part 1.B - Historical Climate Data